 - Dogs allowed on a leash

-- Signs for Poison Oak so don’t stray off path
+- Signs for Poison Oak so don’t stray off the path

 The land that is now Carbon Canyon Regional Park was settled in the early 19th century by farmers and ranchers, who established the village of Olinda in Carbon Canyon.
 Olinda boomed at the turn of the century with the discovery of oil in the area and thrived until the 1940s when the local oil fields began to shut down.
 It later merged with the nearby city of Randolph to form the city of Brea.

-After paying at the entrance station you simply head all the way to the left, past the lake to the furthest lot, which is where the trail head for the coastal redwoods starts.
+After paying at the entrance station, you simply head to the right and follow the road around to a dirt parking lot, which is where the trail starts.

-Be careful of the poison oak though, we saw many signs saying it was there but I didn’t really see any plants that resembled the picture so I am not sure how wide-spread it is.
+Be careful of the poison oak though, we saw many signs saying it was there, but I didn’t see any plants that resembled the picture, so I am not sure how wide-spread it is.

-The trail itself does not have much elevation and is a really nice walk to go on with the whole family.
-As you round the last bend you will start to see the redwood grove.
+The trail itself does not have much elevation and is a nice walk to go on with the whole family.
+As you round the last bend, you will start to see the redwood grove.

-You can explore the trees to your heart’s content as there is a paved path that goes around the whole area or you can simply walk in and get a look of the trees up close.
+You can explore the trees to your heart’s content as there is a paved path that goes around the whole area, or you can simply walk in to the charming interior path and get a look of the trees up close.

-I really loved being able to explore this area, it was a great find in the diverse Southern California landscape.
-I plan to come back again with guest to give them a taste of the redwoods up close.
+I loved being able to explore this area, and it was a great find in the diverse Southern California landscape.

 Carbon Canyon Dam

-After completing the loop around the redwoods you will be put back on a trail that walks by the Carbon Canyon Dam.
-This structure, that was built in the 60’s is a great example of the construction during that era and provided protection from floods for the city that was developing during that area.
-I didn’t walk up to the top to explore it I just checked it out from below but it was a cool addition to the trail.
+After completing the loop around the redwoods, you will be back on a trail that walks by the Carbon Canyon Dam.
+This structure was built in the ’60s, and it is an excellent example of construction during that era.
+I didn’t walk up to the top to explore it, I just checked it out from below, but it was a nice point of interest on the trail.

-I really enjoyed my time at Carbon Canyon Park and loved being able to see the redwoods upclose.
-This is a great spot for the whole family, so if your family likes to explore, grab directions below.
+I enjoyed my time at Carbon Canyon Park and loved being able to see the redwoods up close.
+This is an excellent spot for the whole family, so if your family likes to explore, grab directions below.
 I even ran into my friends Greene Adventures when hiking this trail as well, always nice to see other bloggers on the trail.